-When we assess your support needs and identify what supports to consider in your plan, we use:
+We look at all the evidence of your support needs to help us identify what supports to consider in your plan.
+We use:

 - any assessments or other information we have

-We identify a support as the service, item or equipment you need to help with your disability support needs.
-We think about:
+When we say support we mean funding for a service, item or equipment you need to help with your disability support needs.